wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/unattended/index.rst

 - **Elasticsearch cluster:** the script will install Elasticsearch.
 It can be chosen between a single-node or a multi-node installation.
 Additionally, the script given can install Kibana either on the same Elasticsearch node or on a different one.
 The installation of Kibana also includes the installation of the Wazuh Kibana plugin.

-- **Wazuh cluster:** the script will install the Wazuh manager, the Wazuh API and Filebeat on its OSS version.
+- **Wazuh cluster:** the script will install the Wazuh manager and Filebeat.

 It is highly recommended to first install Elasticsearch, since the certificates needed for securitizing the communication are created during its installation.